The Barun valley – Danda Kharka

 Kal bhairav, Kathmandu, picture courtesy, Dhananjoy De

 The Shah dynasty occupies a significant position in Nepalese history.
 After Prithvi Narayan Shah, the dynasty was immersed into a succession struggle between warring factions conspiring against each other.
 This mayhem was capitalized by the powerful prime ministers, the Ranas.
 They took control of affairs and reduced the Shah kings to puppets.
 They continued their iron grip over Nepal for centuries.
 The Ranas maintained a warm relationship with the colonial rulers of India, to the south of their border.
 They even stood by the British East India Company to help them suppress the revolt of 1857.
 When the British left India, almost abruptly in 1947, the situation changed dramatically.
 At that time, Nepal was ruled by its prime minister Mohan Shamsher Jung Bahadur Rana.
 The king Tribhuvan was it’s ceremonial ruler (who was crowned at the age of five).
 Inspired by the ideals of the Indian National Congress, the Nepalese Congress party was formed and it started it’s struggle for Democracy in Nepal.
 But they were suppressed by the Ranas with a strong hand.
-Tribhuvan sensed an opportunity and started liaising with them, promising to free them from the autocratic rule of the Ranas.
+Tribhuvan sensed an opportunity and started liaising with them, promising to free them from the autocratic rule.
 He escaped from the Royal palace and took refuge in the Indian embassy.
-From there he was flown to New Delhi, where Jawaharlal Nehru, the first prime minister of independent India greeted him.
+From there he was flown to New Delhi, where Jawaharlal Nehru, the first prime minister of independent India, greeted him.
 Nehru was in favor of a democratic Nepal, but under the watchful guidance of the monarch.
 The Rana was forced to relinquish the rule and an accord was signed where Nepal was turned into a semi democracy with power shared between a democratically elected government headed by a prime minister and the monarch.
-Tribhuvan returned to Nepal, a hero, seen as the king who ushered in democracy to his country.
-It could have been a happy ending for Nepalese politics from here on, but Tribhuvan’s successor, King Mahendra had other ideas.
+Tribhuvan returned to Nepal, a hero.
+Seen as the king who ushered in democracy to his country.
+It could have been a happy ending for Nepalese politics from here on.
+But Tribhuvan’s successor, King Mahendra, had other ideas.
 He abolished the Parliament and introduced a Panchayat system where the Panchayat heads directly reported to him.
 Discontent started brewing against his policies.
 Rural Nepal witnessed the Maoist insurgency.
 Protests erupted on the streets of Kathmandu.
 After the sudden demise of Mahendra, Birendra became the king.
 He inherited not just the throne, but the political turmoil too, much of which was a result of his predecessor’s repressive policies.
 Despite relentless loss of civilian lives due to Maoist insurgency, the Army was not called upon.
 It is said that much of it had to do with Birendra’s reluctance to allow the army to fire upon his own countrymen.
 He took the unprecedented step of relinquishing much of his power.
 The power then shifted to the elected government.
 In doing so, he effectively converted himself into a constitutional monarch.
 But some say, this neither pleased the insurgents on the streets, much less the royal family members, many of whom favored his father’s policies.
 Finally, on the fatal night of 1st June, 2001, he was assassinated at the Royal Narayanhithi palace along with his queen and other members of the family by his heir Deependra who later shot himself.
 Many reasons and conspiracy theories float around, but the official record puts the responsibility on Prince Deependra.
 As the funeral pyres burnt at the cremation ground on the banks of the Bagmati river behind the Pasupatinath shrine, a mythological legend surfaced from the rears of history.

 It is said that Prithvi Narayan Shah, the founder of the Shah dynasty, once met with the saint Gorakhnath (believed to be an incarnation of Lord Shiva).
 He somehow ended up enraging the saint who cursed him and predicted the destruction of the dynasty during the reign of the 11th Shah king.
-Birendra was indeed the 11th.
+Birendra was the 11th.
 After this massacre, younger brother Gyanendra succeeded him.
 He too, like Mahendra, tried to dissolve the Parliament under the pretence of saving the country from rampant corruption of the political class.
 This proved to be the final blow to the monarchy and he was forced to abdicate.
 Monarchy was abolished in Nepal.
 The country turned into a secular democracy.
 The monarchs, who once were viewed as incarnations of the revered Hindu God Vishnu, now moved into oblivion.
-But since then, the political class plunged into one controversy after another, corruption ran rampant.
+But since then, the political class plunged into one controversy after another.
+Corruption ran rampant.
 In a few years, Nepal saw approximately 20 prime ministers come and go.
 This led to the public protests led by the young generation (called gen-Z) in the month of September 2025 (just a month before our departure).
 Police firing led to the deaths of 20 young people.
 Angry mob burnt down every possible signs of the current establishment.
 It forced the incumbent government to resign.
 These developments threatened to disrupt our plans but finally, sense prevailed.
 Things calmed down with a caretaker government taking over under the leadership of a former chief justice of the supreme court.
 Fresh elections are slated for early next year.

 The Barun valley

 To reach the base of the Everest region, one has to fly North-East from Kathmandu to reach Luk La.
-Today, it is a prominent destination.
-This is thanks to the popularity of the Everest region.
+Today, it is a prominent destination, thanks to the popularity of the Everest region.
 It is popular both for trekking and expedition purposes.
 Luk La acts as an entry point to the higher reaches of the Khumbu region.
 Solu forms the lower sections of it and is mostly bypassed by flights to Luk La.
 This region is crowded with trekkers and climbers alike in Spring and Autumn seasons.
 Though the views are admirable on this route, some feel the lack of tranquility due to the crowd.
 If you’re seeking solitude in the remote Himalayas, Everest might not be the ideal region anymore.
 This can be said for some other famed regions of Nepal too, like the Annapurna region.

 Next to the Solu-Khumbu district lies another district to its right.
-This district is called Sankhuwasabha.
+It is called Sankhuwasabha.
 It is located in the eastern most province of Nepal, the Koshi.
 It borders with the Tibet Autonomous region of China to the north.
 Two main rivers form the mainstay of this district and drain most of its mountains and slopes.
 One of them is Arun.
 It originates in Tibet and enters the district.
 It flows south across the district.
 This flow creates one of the deepest valleys.
 It is situated between Mt Makalu (8485 m) and Mt Kanchenjunga.
-Mt Makalu is to the west, and Mt Kanchenjunga is to the east.
+Mt Makalu is to the west, and Kanchenjunga to the east.

 Arun River

-The other river is Barun , the main tributary of Arun.
+The other river is Barun , Arun’s main tributary.
 It originates from the Barun glacier at the base of Mt Makalu, the fifth highest mountain of the world.
-Both of these rivers are part of the Koshi or Sapta-Koshi river system that drains the Eastern part of Nepal before reaching the plains of India.
+Both of these belong to the Koshi or Sapta-Koshi river system.
+This system drains the Eastern part of Nepal before reaching the plains of India.
 The other rivers in this system include Sun Koshi (or Indravati).
 Dudh-Koshi is the famous river flowing through the Solu-Khumbu valleys.
 The Tamor is in the Kanchenjunga area.
 The river Barun freezes entirely in winter.
-The upper section of the Barun valley is one of the richest in Flora and Fauna.
+The upper section of its valley is one of the richest in Flora and Fauna.
 Yet, it is one of the least accessed regions of Nepal by tourists.
 It is so close to the famed Everest (aka Solu-Khumbu) region, yet so unknown among the travelers.
+It is right under the light of its more famous counterpart in the West.
+It is one of the richest habitats for birds in Nepal.
+Also the home of the illusive Red Panda.
+The valley shelters the Snow Leopard as well.
+The extreme lucky can occasionally get glimpses of these.
+The landscape varies from the tropical to the alpine.
+It ultimately reaches the base of its guardian, Mt Makalu, which oversees the valley.

 Barun river, en-route Makalu base camp